bionumpy/bionumpy/docs_source/manuscript/index.rst

 .. figure:: ../../example_data/motif_matches.png
    :width: 100%

-   **Plot generated in Example 2.** Showing ratio of peaks with a motif match per base position, with an enrichment at the center of each peak as one would expect.
+   **Plot generated in Example 2.** Showing ratio of peaks with a motif match per base position, with an enrichment at the centre of each peak as one would expect.